 Third party recruiters who are hiring for positions within their own organization may participate in on-campus recruiting events.

 Third party recruiters who are hiring for positions outside their own organization may post a position on Handshake.
-Career Services reserves the right to request and verify the identity of the clients being represented.
+Career & Professional Development reserves the right to request and verify the identity of the clients being represented.

 By participating in these services, organizations agree that they will adhere to EEO standards in all recruiting activities, that no fee will be charged to any candidate at any time, and that organizations will not disclose student information under any circumstances to other entities without the student’s prior written consent.

 Shenandoah University Career & Professional Development only accepts and supports third party recruiters who do not charge any fees to the students.
 Third-party recruiters that directly charge students for services will not be permitted to participate in any on-campus recruiting activity.
 In addition, third party recruiters may not disclose any student information without prior written consent from the student.
 Student information should never be disclosed for any reason other than recruiting purposes, nor can it be provided to other entities.

 MULTI-LEVEL MARKETING STATEMENT

 Multi-level marketing (also known as network marketing organizations, tier group companies, pyramid companies, etc.) are not considered “employers” by Career & Professional Development and are not eligible to participate in any recruiting services, including attendance at annual job, internship, and networking fairs.
 Multi-level marketing organizations are those that engage in one or more of the following practices: